spchinazo/search-inside-a-book/README.md

 This feature may be developed in 1h, 1 day, 1 week or take months worth of work.
 Take this as an opportunity to cut scope, get creative and focus on your strengths.
 You may even fake parts of the feature and focus on what matters to you.
 We're not looking for a "perfect solution", we want to understand your skills and see where your expertise guides you.

-### 2. Think Big
-Imagine you have 2 to 3 entire months to develop the solution, would you take a different approach?
-Think about how to increase the relevance of the results, scalability, performance, content security or maintainability.
-Describe it in as many details as you see fit.

-If you followed a specific focus in the **Hands on** stage, outline how that stream would evolve:
-- Frontend folks: How would you harden component architecture, UX testing, accessibility, or Livewire/server-driven UI patterns at scale?
-What would you need from backend or mobile peers to make it happen?
-- Backend folks: What would the roadmap look like for better ranking, async pipelines, observability, or multi-tenant considerations?
-How would you partner with frontend/mobile teams to evolve the contracts?
-- Mobile folks: How would you evolve the client experience, offline support, packaging and distribution, or shared TypeScript domain logic?
-What expectations would you set for backend capabilities as the app grows?

-The solution has to be presented in written form, a markdown file in the repo is more than enough.
-You may include a diagram or anything you see useful.

-### 3. Presentation
+### 2. Presentation
 After you submit your Merge Request, we'll review it.
-We may then schedule a call where you present your solution for point **1** and your plan for point **2**.
+We may then schedule a call where you present your solution.
 If we meet, we'll be very interested in every little detail, complication or blocker you had, compromises you made, how you would improve what you've done, if you found something interesting, if you are particularly happy with something in the solution, etc.

 ## Deliverables